buildtide/ShallowNeuralNetwork/README.md

 var nn =  new window.NeuralNetwork({
         'hiddenLayerSize': 12,
         'learningRate': 0.1,
-        'algorithm_mode': 0 /*This is to specify if  training:0, cross validating:1 or testing:2 data.*/ ,
         'threshold': undefined /*optional threshold value*/ ,
         'regularization_parameter': 0.001 /*optional regularization parameter to prevent overfitting*/ ,
         'optimization_mode': {